An Accurate and Interpretable Framework for Trustworthy Process Monitoring

 \subsection{Message Passing Mechanism}

-Message passing is a general framework that encapsulates many spatial GNN models such as GCN, GraphSAGE, and GAT~\cite{ma2021deep}.
+Message passing is a general paradigm that encapsulates various spatial GNN models such as GCN, GraphSAGE, and GAT~\cite{ma2021deep}.
 Let $\mathcal{M}$ and $\mathcal{U}$ be the message generation function and state update function, respectively; the k-th round of message passing for central node $\nu_i$ can be expressed as

 where $F_i^k$ is the feature embedding of $\nu_i$.
-In \eqref{MPNN1}, $\mathcal{M}$ generates the message embedding $m_i^k$ from the neighboring nodes of $\nu_i$ (denoted as $\mathbb{N}_\mathcal{G}$), and $\mathcal{U}$ updates the feature embedding of $\nu_i$ by fusing the message embedding $m_i^k$ and the original feature embedding $F_i^k$.
-Despite its success in many fundamental fields, it is not directly applicable to ECP monitoring due to the lack of graph structure $\mathcal{G}$.
+In \eqref{MPNN1}, $\mathcal{M}$ generates the message embedding $m_i^k$ from the neighboring nodes of $\nu_i$ (denoted as $\mathbb{N}_\mathcal{G}(\nu_i)$), and $\mathcal{U}$ updates the feature embedding of $\nu_i$ by fusing the message embedding $m_i^k$ and the original feature embedding $F_i^k$.
+Despite the success of this paradigm in many fundamental fields, it is not directly applicable to ECP monitoring due to the lack of graph structure $\mathcal{G}$.